Ian Hugo Biography

 Biography

 Ian Hugo was born Hugh Parker Guiler in Boston, Massachusetts on February 15, 1898.
-His childhood was spent in Puerto Rico (a "tropical paradise" the memory of which stayed with him and surfaced in both his engravings and his films) but he attended school in Scotland and graduated from Columbia University where he studied economics and literature.
+His childhood was spent in Puerto Rico (a "tropical paradise," the memory of which stayed with him and surfaced in both his prints and his films), and he attended school in Scotland and graduated from Columbia University in New York with degrees in economics and literature.
+He wouldn't come to art until later in life.

-He was working with the National City Bank when he met and married author Anais Nin in 1923.
-They moved to Paris the following year where Nin's diary and Guiler's artistic aspirations flowered.
-Guiler feared his business associates would not understand his interests in art and music, let alone those of his wife, so he began a second life, as Ian Hugo.
-Ian and Anais moved to New York in 1939.
-The following year he took up engraving and etching, working at Stanley William Hayter’s Atelier 17, established at the New School for Social Research.
+In 1923 Guiler was working with the National City Bank when he met and married novelist and diarist Anais Nin.
+They moved to Paris the following year.
+Guiler, finding himself immersed in the world of modern artists and thinkers, and financially supporting his wife's controversial writing career, feared his business associates would not understand his interests in art and music, so he began a second life - as Ian Hugo.
+It was in the late 1930s that Hugo first began drawing, and when Ian and Anais moved to New York in 1939, he decided to pursue art more formally.
+In 1940 he delved into engraving and etching at Stanley William Hayter’s Atelier 17, the famed experimental printmaking workshop which Hayter had moved from Paris to New York's New School for Social Research when the war forced many of its participating artists out of Europe.

 Responding to comments that viewers saw motion in his engravings, Hugo chose to take up filmmaking.
-He asked Sasha Hammid for instruction, but was told "Use the camera yourself, make your own mistakes, make your own style."
-What Ian Hugo did was to delve into his dreams, his unconscious, and his memories.
+He asked avant-garde cinematographer Alexander (Sasha) Hammid for instruction, but was told, "Use the camera yourself, make your own mistakes, make your own style."
+What Ian Hugo did was to delve into his dreams and memories.
 With no specific plan when he began a film, Hugo would collect images, then reorder or superimpose them, finding poetic meaning in these juxtapositions.
 These spontaneous inventions greatly resembled his engravings, which he described in 1946 as "hieroglyphs of a language in which our unconscious is trying to convey important, urgent messages."